Category: Obesity

 • Small Incisions – Usually two to four, each less than an inch long.

-• Camera Guidance – A laparoscope, a tiny tube with a light and camera, gives surgeons a clear view inside the body.
+• Camera Guidance (Laparoscopy) – When performed in the abdomen, this is called laparoscopy.
+A laparoscope, a tiny tube with a light and camera, is inserted into the abdominal cavity and provides surgeons with a clear view on a video monitor.

 • Specialized Instruments – Thin surgical tools are inserted through the incisions to operate with accuracy.